williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 9 June 2023
+* New-word-learnt: Shoshin (Japanese: 初心) is a concept from Zen Buddhism meaning beginner's mind.
+It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying, even at an advanced level, just as a beginner would. <br/><br/>

 ## 8 June 2023
 * Quote-för-saving: "*Any intelligent fool can make things bigger and more complex...
 It takes a touch of genius - and a lot of courage to move in the opposite direction.*" - E.F.
 Schumacher